Waste management in Australia: (2011) Product Stewardship Act 2011

 Product stewardship refers to the regulations that set a product management strategy which ensure that each sector involved in the lifecycle of a product (including production and disposal), shares a responsibility towards its environmental and human impacts.
 In Australia its regulation on a national basis has started in 2011 with the "Product Stewardship Act".

 The act states the voluntary, co-regulatory and mandatory product stewardship and it implements the guidelines with which products must be thought of in terms of environment, health and safety.

 The Department of the Environment and Energy annually publishes lists in which new regulated products are considered and included.

 The first scheme developed under the act was "The National Television and Computer Recycling Scheme", in which both governments and industries were considered responsible of the management of electronic media products.
 The last products introduced in its regulations include batteries, plastic microbeads and photovoltaic systems.

 (2018) Threat Abatement Plan for the impacts of marine debris

 Marine debris were considered and listed as a major threat to wildlife in "Environment Protection and Biodiversity Conservation Act" (EPBC) in 2003.
 Plastic is a prominent source of such debris and it was on this basis that the plan was established.
 In particular, it focuses on the actions needed in the research and in the understanding of the impacts of plastic and microplastics on marine environments, and on the actions needed to minimise their effects.

+State regulations

+In various states, including Queensland, Victoria and Northern Territory, waste management is considered a general environmental duty and breaching this duty could result in penalties.